-The price of the equipment and clothing can vary, but there there is something available for all budgets with some stylish jackets available or more simple tabards.
+The price of hi-viz can vary, but there is something available for all budgets.
 It is a matter for you to choose how much clothing or equipment you and your horse wear.
 The BHS recommends as a minimum, a hi-viz jacket or tabard for the rider and leg bands on the horse.
 A hat band or hat cover is a useful addition.
 When choosing what colour to wear, think about the background you will be riding against.
 At certain times of the year, you could blend into the background or hedgerow wearing a certain colours.

-For professional use – such as when kit is issued by employers for use by their staff when they go out – the standard should be EN ISO 20471 (2013) and the colours are restricted to fluorescent yellow, fluorescent orange and fluorescent red/orange.
-If you look at road workers, railtrack workers, postmen and the emergency services, you will see these colours in the bulk of their personal protective equipment (PPE).
+For professional use – such as when kit is issued by employers for use by their staff when they go out – the standard should be EN ISO 20471 (2013).

 Ride Safe Award

 Our Ride Safe Award is the essential award for all riders, including the 96% who are recreational riders.
 Ride Safe gives you the confidence to ride in the environments you are most often faced with, keeping you and your horse safe.